From the Crows’ Nest Podcast | How to Trust AI on the Battlefield

 A Leading Laboratory

-Charles River’s scientists and engineers have been conducting leading-edge research since our founding nearly 40 years ago.
+Charles River’s scientists and engineers have been conducting leading-edge research since our founding over 40 years ago.
 Our open, collegial lab collaborates with dozens of universities and research labs across the U.S. We are currently engaged in more than 200 R&D projects, focusing on some of the biggest challenges in AI.
 Find out more from these selected academic publications and presentations.

 Explainable Artificial Intelligence (XAI) for Increasing User Trust in Deep Reinforcement Learning Driven Autonomous Systems